nwfem/managedChrome/README.md

-# managedChrome
+# managedChrome (macOS Only)
-Script to automatically download, config, and package the latest stable version of Google Chrome for easy deployment and remote cloud management.
+Script to automatically download, config, and package the latest stable version of Google Chrome for easy deployment and remote cloud management on macOS devices.

 ## Just clone, config, and run
 ### Clone